bmoir23/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a way to change the value of elements or data given on a large scale.
+So in my opinion Facebook invented React in order to change millions of users input data in a large scale way with out having to change each piece of information one by one.
+Instead they made a way where they can effect many elements all at once with with a much smaller section of code.

 - [ ] What does it mean to _think_ in react?

+To think about how a little planning and thought and change a whole way a program inputs and outputs/displays information.
+By  designing one element you can scale your data into something much much much larger.

 - [ ] Describe state.

+State is the current value of an element

 - [ ] Describe props.

+Props are the values passed at the current state passed to functions

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+side effects are changes or consequences to changes in functions or values not intended

 ## Project Set Up